top of page

 • Dive the 38-metre wall known as the “Magic Garden”

 Perched on the picturesque east coast of Tasmania lies the charming town of Bicheno, a true gem for adventurous divers and marine enthusiasts.
-The town's primary allure stems from its unparalleled proximity to one of the Apple Isle’s most famous diving destinations - the Governor Island Marine Reserve.
+The town's primary allure for divers stems from its unparalleled proximity to one of the Apple Isle’s most famous diving destinations - the Governor Island Marine Reserve.

 Minutes from the boat ramp, divers can effortlessly access this underwater wonderland of granite boulder systems, cavernous tunnels and emerald kelp forests.
 Throughout the year, the sheltered coves and inlets of the reserve provide optimal diving conditions, shielding you from the open ocean's more turbulent elements.

 The crown jewel of this marine paradise is the aptly named "Magic Garden" - a 38-metre underwater wall blanketed in a kaleidoscope of rainbow coral.
-Here, lucky divers may catch glimpses of seals gliding effortlessly through the enormous interior tunnels, creating an almost otherworldly experience.
+Here, lucky divers may catch glimpses of seals gliding effortlessly through the enormous tunnels, creating an almost otherworldly experience.
 Bicheno's unbeatable location, combined with the sheer abundance of marine life and geological wonders, cement its status as one of the best places to dive in Australia.

 Practical info: